LeftRightFrontBackBatteriesBike FrameFrameBattery RackAssembly

 profile.
 Top speed was reduced very

-slightly but I have a 17T motor
+slightly so I went to a 17T motor

 pleased with these tires (except that